aajolly/container-labs/README.md

     After cloning the repository, you'll see that your project explorer now includes the files cloned.

-    In the terminal, change directory to the subdirectory for this workshop in the repo:
+    In the terminal, change directory to the subdirectory for this lab in the repo:

     ```
     $ cd container-immersion-day-15-05-2019/lab-1